hifis-net/ansible-role-redis/README.md

 # Redis Ansible Role

-A role to set up Redis instance to be used as caching servers in a high availability and scalability context.
+A role to set up Redis instances to be used as caching servers in a high availability and scalability context.

 ## Requirements